 I gave blood for the first time last week and it was a pretty ok experience.
-It took an hour or so out of my evening but I got to sit, child free, and read my book, catch up on social media or just enjoy a bit of peace and quiet.
-At the end I got crisps, biscuits and a glass of juice and the warm fuzzy feeling of knowing that I had probably helped a life to be saved.
+It took an hour or so out of my evening.
+But I got to sit, child free, and read my book, catch up on social media or just enjoy a bit of peace and quiet.
+At the end I got crisps, biscuits and a glass of juice.
+Plus the warm fuzzy feeling of knowing that I had probably helped a life to be saved.

 But, the whole process also got me thinking.
 When blood is in such high demand why are we so strict on who donates?